-Diagnosing Parkinson in the early stages can be difficult.
+Diagnosing Parkinson in the early stages can be hard.
 At first, signs and symptoms

-may look like other conditions or the effects of normal aging.
+may look like other health problems or the effects of normal aging.
 For this reason,

-your

-doctor may want to monitor your symptoms for some time until they are consistently
+your healthcare provider may want to watch your symptoms for some time until they

-is based mainly on a medical history and thorough neurological exam.
+is based mainly on a health history and nervous system exam.
 Brain scans or lab tests

-may be done to help rule out other diseases or conditions, but brain scans
+may be done to help rule out other diseases or conditions.
+But brain scans generally

-- Trial test of drugs.
-When symptoms are significant, a trial test of drugs (primarily levodopa [L-dopa]) may
+Trial test of medicines.
+When symptoms are severe, a trial test of medicines (mainly levodopa or L-dopa) may

 be used.
-If symptoms are relieved from the use of levodopa, this suggests Parkinson.
+If symptoms are eased from the use of levodopa, this suggests Parkinson.

 the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.

-- Magnetic resonance imaging (MRI).
-A procedure that uses large magnets, radiofrequencies, and a computer to make detailed
+MRI.
+This test uses large magnets, radio waves, and a computer to make detailed images

 How is Parkinson disease treated?

 So far, there is no cure for Parkinson.
-However, your doctor can plan appropriate
+But your healthcare provider can plan treatment

-treatment

-based on the severity of the symptoms and other factors.
-Treatment may include:
+based on the severity of the symptoms and the progression of the disease.
+PD does

 management, physical therapy, occupational therapy, and speech therapy